globulus/simi/README.md

 ### Annotations

 Šimi supports annotations to allow for association of metadata with classes, functions and other fields.
 This metadata can then be used at runtime by other parts of the code.
-Annotations start with **!** and come in form of object literals and precede a declaration:
+Annotations start with **!** and come in form of object literals or constructor invocations and precede a declaration:
 ```ruby
 class Api:
     ![method = "GET", endpoint = "/user"]